 (Note: book covers and titles are affiliate links.)

 A Wolf Called Wander by Roseanne Parry.
-I loved reading this book and when I can to the endnotes I was delighted to learn that Parry based her book on a real-life wolf that scientists have been tracking!
+I loved reading this book and when I came to the endnotes I was delighted to learn that Parry based her book on a real-life wolf that scientists have been tracking!
 At the age of two, Wander's (known as "Swift" in the beginning of the story) pack is attacked by a rival wolf pack and Wander is separated from the rest of his pack.
 Unable to learn the fate of his family, Wander sets out on a journey of survival.
 The wolf narrates his own tale and–wow–is it fascinating.
 Full of observations about other wildlife, the impact of humans, and the perils of life as one of nature's most important predators, your kids will love this story.

 Blue Mountain by Martine Leavitt is the story of Tuk, a bighorn sheep who has a vision of a blue mountain.
 When the valley where his tribe feeds in winter grows bare and domesticated sheep bring disease, Tuk decides to lead his fellow bighorn to the blue mountain.
 Some are doubtful of Tuk's promise of success and stay behind, but a small group of travelers set out and traverse a path beset with predators and dangers.
 Tuk manages to outwit bears and wolves and lead his followers in his hero's quest.
 When they arrive at the blue mountain, Tuk turns back to fetch the rest of the herd.
 With its poetic text and interesting characters, Blue Mountain is a great read aloud.